Using anti-squeezed Schr\"odinger cat states for detection of a given phase shift: Derivation of negative volume of antisqueezed SC state after losses [Eq. ]

 Our simplified treatment rests on two assumptions.
 First, the interference contribution \(W_{\rm int}\), which carries the Wigner negativity, is well separated in phase space from the positive Gaussian bell terms \(W_{\pm}\).
-This negligible-overlap condition can be estimated using a standard three-sigma criterion where \(\sigma\) -- is standard deviation of two terms of Wigner function along x axis:
+This negligible-overlap condition can be estimated using a standard three-sigma criterion where \(\sigma\) is the standard deviation of two terms of the Wigner function along the \(x\) axis

 Substituting the parameters given in Eq.\,\eqref{eq:sc-state-wigner-func-pars} and simplifying yields the condition